vit-panchuk/bug_tracker/README.md

 ### User Does

-Root dir is ticket adding form.
+Root dir is a ticket adding form.
 User fills the form and receives a confirmation email.
 There are two links in the email: to a current issue ticket (E.G. `/AAA-000000`) and to all his issue tickets (E.G. `/email/em@i.l`).
 User follows first link and confims the issue ticket.
-The status of ticket changes on *'Waiting for Staff Response'*.
+The status of ticket changes on *Waiting for Staff Response*.
 Now, managers can see this ticket in *New Unassigned Tickets*.

 ### Manager Does